-The College's employees belong to two principal pension schemes, the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff, and the Local Government Pension Scheme (LGPS) for non teaching staff which is managed by Hillingdon Local Authority.
+The College' employees belong to two principal pension schemes, the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff, and the Local Government Pension Scheme (LGPS) for non teaching staff which is managed by Hillingdon Local Authority.
 Both are multi employer schemes.

 The pension costs are assessed in accordance with the advice of independent qualified actuaries.
-The latest formal actuarial valuation of the LGPS 31 March 2022.
+The latest formal actuarial valuation of the LGPS was on 31 March 2022.
 The latest actuarial review of the TPS was carried out in 2020.
 The valuation report was published by the Department for Education (the Department) in October 2023.
 The valuation reported total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £262 billion, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £222 billion giving a notional past service deficit of £40 billion.

 As a result of the valuation, new employer contribution rates were set at 28.68% of pensionable pay from April 2024 onwards (compared to 23.6% during 2022/23).
-The Department will provide additional funding to cover the increase in the employer contribution rate for directly funded scheme employers for the financial year 2024/25.
+The Department provided additional funding to cover the increase in the employer contribution rate for directly funded scheme employers for the financial year 2024/25.

-Total pension cost for the year 2023 £'000 2022 £'000 Teachers Pension Scheme: contributions paid 2,710 2,681 Local Government Pension Scheme: Contribution paid 2,307 2,110 FRS 102 (28) charge 593 2,333 Charge to the Statement of Comprehensive Income 2,900 4,443 Enhanced pension charge to Statement of Comprehensive Income Total Pension Cost for Year within staff costs 5,610 7,124
+Total pension cost for the year 2024 £'000 2023 £'000 Teachers Pension Scheme: contributions paid Local Government Pension Scheme: 3,527 2,710 Contribution paid 3.084 2,307 FRS 102 (28) charge (311) 593 Charge to the Statement of Comprehensive Income 2,773 2,900 Enhanced pension charge to Statement of Comprehensive Income Total Pension Cost for Year within staff costs 6,300 5,610